What is customer lifetime value?

-Collecting information is absolutely crucial, which is why it’s crucial to run your business with a platform that offers tracking codes, scripts, and analytics dashboards specifically for that reason.
+Collecting information is absolutely crucial, which is why it’s crucial to run your business with a subscription ecommerce platform that offers tracking codes, scripts, and analytics dashboards specifically for that reason.
 Weaponize every feature you can get your hands on, because the bigger your arsenal, the quicker you’ll be able to identify trends and seize opportunities for your subscription business.

 Tip 2: Support a charity

 TOMS’ ‘One for One’ campaign, which survived for 15 years before its retirement during the pandemic, is an excellent example of customer understanding.
 Every time someone bought a pair of TOMS shoes, the brand would donate a pair to someone in need.
 It refers back to the company’s brand principles and admits that its consumers are motivated by their desire to do good rather than discounts and rewards.
 It demonstrates that not all client retention strategies must rely on monetary rewards for your customers.

 There are some wonderful people out there willing to help the Earth.
 As an example, if your product appeals to those concerned about climate change, consider donating some of your money to a charity that plants trees.
 You’ll both gain karma and, more tangibly, enhance customer relationships with your brand.

 Tip 3: Upsell and cross-sell

 Upselling and cross-selling are strategies designed to encourage customers to buy more expensive or multiple products or services at once instead of purchasing only what they initially came to you for.